 2. Research Personal Injury Attorneys Online

-In addition to referrals, you may be able to find which personal injury lawyers are most prominent in your state by searching online.
+In addition to referrals, you may be able to find out which personal injury lawyers are most prominent in your state by searching online.
 While you may want to search for lawyers in your hometown, keep an open mind that it may be better to travel for the best legal representation.

 3. Make A List Of Criteria That’s Important To You